arskom/spyne/doc/source/manual/07_t_and_p.rst

    the one in :class:`spyne.application.Application`.

 #.
 The ``call_wrapper`` function in
-   turn calls the :func:`spyne.service.ServiceBase.call_wrapper` function, which has has the same requirements.
+   turn calls the :func:`spyne.service.Service.call_wrapper` function, which has has the same requirements.

 #.
-The :func:`spyne.service.ServiceBase.call_wrapper` finally calls the user
+The :func:`spyne.service.Service.call_wrapper` finally calls the user
    function, and the value is returned to ``process_request`` call, which sets the return value to ``ctx.out_object``.